Pandora: Documentation en: Netflow

-This view is used to consult the history of data captured based on different search filters.
-You can use filters and different ways of displaying information.
-It is necessary to define the way to group the displayed information, as well as the way to obtain this information in order to start visualizing data.
+This view is used to check captured data history based on different search filters.
+You may use filters and different ways of information display.
+It is necessary to define the way to group the displayed information, as well as the way to obtain this information in order to start viewing data.

-The way to get the information can be by: Source IP, Destination IP, Source Port or Destination Port.
-If you choose, for example, to show the destination IP information, the information ordered by the IP's with the most traffic to the destination from highest to lowest will be shown.
-The same would be true for knowing the consumption of your network by protocol, choosing by destination port.
+The way to get the information can be by: Source IP, target IP, source port or target port.
+If you choose, for example, to show the target IP information, the information ordered by the IP traffic to the target will be shown.
+The same would apply to finding out network consumption by protocol, choosing by destination port.

-- Area Graphs (stacked): show over time (from the date of origin to the date of destination), the evolution of the data.
-The level of precision of the graph in the "Resolution" token must be chosen.
+- Area graphs (stacked): show over time (from source date to target date) data evolution.
+The precision level of the graph in the "Resolution" token must be chosen.

-- Summary: Displays a summary table, a pie chart and a table with data for the entire period.
+- Summary: It displays a summary table, a pie chart and a table with data for the entire period.

-- Detailed: Shows a map of portions that represent the IP traffic.
+- Detailed: It shows a map of portions that represents IP traffic.

-- Data table: Displays a data table with each IP and a number of rows depending on the chosen resolution.
+- Data table: It displays a data table with each IP and a number of rows that depends on the chosen resolution.

-- Circle graph: Displays an interactive pie chart representing the pairs of connections between IP and traffic volume.
+- Circle graph: It displays an interactive pie chart representing connection pairs between IP and traffic volume.

-The filters can be viewed in real time from "Operation > Netflow Live View".
-This tool allows you to visualize the changes that are made to a filter and save it once the desired result is obtained.
+Filters can be viewed in real time from "Operation > Netflow Live View".
+This tool allows you to see the changes that are made to a filter and save it once the desired result is obtained.
 It is also possible to load and modify existing filters.

 2.7 Network traffic maps

-This is a new features introduced in OUM 733 and will be improved in the future.
+This is a new feature added in OUM 733 and will be improved in the future.
 It creates dynamic network maps, based on the traffic between nodes.
-It show you the relationship (connections) between different address, showing the top N connections (by size of data transferred between them).
+It shows the relationship (connections) between different addresses, showing the top N connections (by size of data transferred between them).

 2.8 Distributed configuration

-It is possible to locate the pandora node that collects Netflow data on a host independent from the console.
+It is possible to locate the Pandora FMS node that collects Netflow data on a host independent from the console.
 In environments with a lot of Netflow data it is more than recommended to place it on a server with fast disks and a fast CPU of at least two cores.
-In order for Pandora console to extract Netflow data it will be necessary to modify the default configuration of the system, following the steps described below:
+In order for Pandora FMs console to retrieve Netflow data, it will be necessary to modify the default system configuration, following the steps described below:

 - Configure automatic SSH authentication between the user who owns the web daemon and the user with the ability to run nfdump on the collector node.

-Enable the apache user.
-In order to do this, the line of the apache user in the file /etc/passwd must be modified with this configuration :
+Enable the apache user login.
+In order to do this, modify the line of the apache user in the file /etc/passwd with this configuration :

 Create the .ssh directory inside the /var/www directory and give it the correct permissions: